-ACM SIGCOMM 2017 The Third Workshop on Networking and Programming Languages (NetPL 2017)
+ACM SIGCOMM 2019 Workshop on Networking and Programming Languages (NetPL 2019)

-The NetPL workshop provides a forum to bring together researchers and practitioners from the fields of programming languages, formal methods, and networking.
+The NetPL workshop provides a forum to bring together researchers and practitioners from the fields of programming languages, formal methods, software verification and networking.

 Topics of Interest

 Language-centric research of the following aspects of computer networks is in scope:

 Practical aspects of languages, particularly if oriented towards solving networking problems, are also in scope:

 - How to model and prototype languages rapidly

 - What semantic structures are best suited to the networking domain